 Gender Equality Plan (GEP)

-Committed to achieving an inclusive and diverse place to work and study...
+We are committed to being an inclusive and diverse place to work and study.

-We focus some of our equality, diversity and inclusion (EDI) work through commitments to various Equality Charters.
+We focus some of our equity, diversity and inclusion (EDI) work through commitments to various Equality Charters.

 - The Athena Swan Charter is a framework which is used across the globe to support and transform gender equality within higher education (HE) and research.

-- Race Equality Charter (REC) provides a framework through which institutions work to identify and self-reflect on institutional and cultural barriers standing in the way of Black, Asian and Minority Ethnic (BAME) colleagues and students.
+- Race Equality Charter (REC) provides a framework through which institutions work to identify and self-reflect on institutional and cultural barriers standing in the way of Minoritised Ethnic colleagues and students.